trantanhdev/trantanhdev/README.md

 ![text](https://github.com/trantanhdev/trantanhdev/blob/master/hiking_200_360.jpg)

 <em>I took this picture after 6 hours of climbing under wet and hot weather in Ta Nang, a very famous but dangerous trail in Viet Nam.
-It was terrible when you have to jump out of your comfort zone but the gift from mother nature was worth.
-I think about that time whenever I face with obstercles.
+It was terrible when you have to jump out of your comfort zone but the gift from mother nature was worth it.
+I think about that time whenever I face obstacles.
 So never never never give up.</em>